sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

 Let's go to the team project again.
 To understand why and what someone did some changes to code is a lot of hassle.

-That is where gitlens comes into play.
-You must be having questions, *"why use gitlens while VS Code already has GIT capabilities built-in?"* .
+That is where Gitlens comes into play.
+You must be having questions, *"why use Gitlens while VS Code already has GIT capabilities built-in?"* .

 > GitLens improves the functionality of Git, which is integrated into Visual Studio code.